thegreatfire/thegreatfire/about_us.md

 layout: page
 title: ABOUT US
 description: 'Our story'
 seo_description: 'One of the top cover bands in Sussex playing an eclectic, electric playlist from five decades of rock, pop, funk and blues.
-Find out more.'
+Find out more about the band.'
 <!-- image: assets/images/pic07.jpg -->
 nav-menu: true
 ---